harikirank/ETL-pipeline-to-load-daily-flights-data-into-Redshift/README.md

     ![Upload File to S3](./Images_Watermarked/41%20Upload%20a%20new%20file%20to%20the%20s3%20bucket.png?raw=true)

 42. **Step Function Triggered**
-    - AWS Step Function triggering in response to new data being uploaded to S3.
+    - AWS Step Function triggered in response to new data being uploaded to S3.
     ![Step Function Started](./Images_Watermarked/42%20step%20function%20started%20.png?raw=true)

 43. **Graph View of Step Function showing that glue crawler step is running**